Explainer: How bad is the hack that targeted US agencies?

 SolarWinds, of Austin, Texas, provides network-monitoring and other technical services to hundreds of thousands of organizations around the world, including most Fortune 500 companies and government agencies in North America, Europe, Asia and the Middle East.

-Its compromised product, called Orion, accounts for nearly half SolarWinds’ annual revenue, which totaled $753.9 million over the first nine months of this year.
+Its compromised product, called Orion, accounts for nearly half SolarWinds’ annual revenue.
+The company’s revenue totaled $753.9 million over the first nine months of this year.
 Its centralized monitoring looks for problems in an organization’s computer networks, which means that breaking into it could give an attacker a “God-view” of those networks.

 SolarWinds said in a financial filing Monday that it sent an advisory to about 33,000 of its Orion customers that might have been affected, though it estimated a smaller number of customers — fewer than 18,000 — had actually installed the compromised product update earlier this year.